OtterUpdates/EchoUnofficialProofreadingUpdates/notes-and-regex.md

 * In the massive TJ confrontation "Condemn Flynn" splits, a lot of the character sprite emotions are desynced between them, e.g. "annoyed" vs "surprised" etc.

+## Arches

+* The default font used for Arches is super obnoxious when trying to proofread
+  * This has the opposite effect for normal readers, given that errors should be harder to spot with it (which is good?)
+  * I switched it out for Atkinson Hyperlegible during my read, which is my preferred ebook font
+  * Atkinson Hyperlegible is really good at making text "hyperlegible", aka easy to parse with 100% accuracy.
+It sort of has the same effect as a monospaced font

 # REGEX

 ## Regex bits